-With just a few simple ingredients you can make protein bars in your own kitchen that have 13g protein in each bar!
+With just a few simple ingredients you can make peanut butter protein bars in your own kitchen with 13g protein in each bar!

 I say made THESE 142 times, but the last 140 times I actually turned them into balls.
 Why balls?
 Because they’re the best 🙂 And smaller in portion size!
 I gave this recipe to Mama Hersh to make and she loved them too.
 I mean, why wouldn’t she?

 I tested this with a few different kinds of peanut butter (all drippy): Smuckers All Natural Peanut Butter, Trader Joe’s Creamy Peanut Butter, and Kirkland Peanut Butter.
 The reason I wanted to specify is that drippy peanut butter is the shit and the key to success when making this recipe.MY OTHER VIDEOS